How to present leadership experience on your resume (for engineers and technical professionals)

 Show how you lead, not just that you lead

-Good leadership CVs demonstrate how you operate.
+Strong leadership resumes demonstrate how you operate.

 Include examples of: